 Let’s say there’s certain content you don’t want translated in the message — passwords, personal information, credit card numbers, etc — you can easily hide this from our translators by surrounding the text like this:

-In general, people are most comfortable when information is offered in their own language, and providing your customers with support in their native tongue will help you give them a more intimate and familiar experience.
+In general, people are most comfortable when information is offered in their own language, and translating the customer service content across your digital channels will help you give them a more intimate and familiar experience.